quillaur/apprendre_python/data_science/README.md

 * [Computer Vision](https://github.com/quillaur/data_learning/tree/main/data_science/computer_vision)

 # Credits
-This page has been made with the help of [Open AI ChatGTP](https://chat.openai.com/).
+This page has been made with (but not only) the help of [Open AI ChatGTP](https://chat.openai.com/).